-The other two sections are open for editing to anyone.
+The Proposed Errata section is open for editing to anyone.

-Errata, on the other hand, have a formal process.
+Errata have a formal process.
 To start it, any interested party can create a proposal for an erratum which SHOULD contain text on each of

-- Proposed change of standards text
+- · Proposed change of standards text

 - Rationale

 - Impact Assessment